 - Exploring math through cooking

 - 3D Modeling

-Welcome to Art!
-Mrs. Edmonston and Mrs. Palmer will help your children find their mediums.
+Welcome to Art, where your children find their mediums!
 During their time in the Lower School they will explore and create art inspired by many art eras such as Renaissance, Impressionism, Pop Art and crafts from around the world.
 The inspiration for art can be found throughout the school.
 It is hard to walk more than a few steps without seeing the individual masterpieces produced by our Preschool - fifth grade students.